cdgraff/chiaharvestgraph/README.md

 ## Rationale

-Much can go wrong when harvesting Chia.
+Much can go wrong when harvesting spare.
 The full node may lose connection to peers, the farmer could not be talking to the full node, the harvester could not be talking to the farmer, or maybe just spotty Internet connection?

 That's why it is important to keep an eye on the INFO log.